 We’ve talked about the ability to sync your time card data with your account systems.
 Not only does this reduce data entry but it can provide you with easy to access financial reporting.

 Look for software that lets you see your data at the project level.
-This will help you get a better measure on your productivity and profitability.
+This will help you get a better construction profitability analysis to measure your productivity.

 Talk to real people when you need help

 Nothing frustrates us more when we have a question or a challenge, and we can’t get someone on the phone to help us.
 There are some cheap solutions out there when it comes to tracking your employee hours, but you get what you pay for.
 And one of the things you don’t get with cheap is the access to support when you most need it.

 Make sure the company you trust to bring your time tracking online has a robust support system.
 It’s helpful if that company has some expertise in your industry.
 We mentioned before how different time tracking is for office workers vs. field teams.
 Make sure the company behind your time tracking app can speak your language.

 When you’re evaluating an employee time tracking app for your company you’re going to want to try it before you buy it.
 The best way to do that is by including your employees in the trial.